Overwhelming Circumstances

 Regulated Practice

-There is different emphasis within the phases and areas of focus depending on the level of severity (toxic stress, compared to trauma and complex trauma).
+There is different emphasis depending on the level of severity (toxic stress, compared to trauma and complex trauma).

 STABILIZATION focuses on accessing safety and learning to be real and responsive rather than engaging in avoiding or reacting.